Weighted inhomogeneous regularization for inverse problems with indirect and incomplete measurement data: Introduction

+To address such challenges, inverse problems are often formulated with additional constraints to ensure well-posedness, resulting in regularized optimization problems.
+For example, $\ell_2$ (Tikhonov) regularization is widely used for signals with smooth variations due to its computational simplicity.
+When the signal is sparse, $\ell_1$-based regularization is preferred, leveraging sparsity to improve reconstruction \cite{CS2006, CS2013}.
+Total Variation (TV) regularization extends this idea to recover signals with edges by enforcing sparsity in their gradients \cite{TV1992}.

+Inhomogeneous regularization \cite{inhomoregv1} introduces a spatially varying exponent $p$ in $\ell_p$-norm constraints, enabling the recovery of signals with diverse features such as sparsity, smoothness, and oscillations.
+Unlike weighted $\ell_1$ regularization, which rescales the level set geometry, inhomogeneous regularization adapts the geometry itself by varying $p$ across the signal domain.
+While this approach has shown promise in recovering signals with mixed features, its performance degrades when features overlap spatially, causing misclassification.
+For instance, when oscillatory and discontinuous regions are adjacent, statistical patch-wise classification often fails, as observed in sea ice thickness recovery where edges, rapid variations, and smooth regions frequently coexist \cite{seaicemodeling, seaice}.

+This study proposes weighted inhomogeneous regularization to overcome these limitations.
+Our approach combines new strategies for exponent and weight design, leveraging directional derivatives of smoothed reconstructions to refine classification and improve recovery.
+The directional derivatives clarify transitions between edges and oscillatory regions, while weights enhance the recovery of small-scale features by rescaling constraint geometries to incorporate additional prior knowledge.
+Furthermore, we restrict the range of $p$ to $[1, 2]$ to maintain convexity and solve the optimization problem using an adapted Alternating Direction Method of Multipliers (ADMM) algorithm \cite{ADMM}.

-This paper is structured as follows.
-Section \ref{sec:review} provides the general inverse problem setting of interest and reviews the standard inhomogeneous regularization method in \cite{inhomoregv1}.
-We propose the new approach, weighted inhomogeneous regularization, in Section \ref{sec:newmethod} along with the new exponent and weight design strategies and its solver using ADMM.
-Section \ref{sec:numerics} demonstrates the effectiveness and robustness of our method through numerical experiments on 2D synthetic and real sea ice image recovery.
-We conclude this paper in Section \ref{sec:conclusion} by discussing our method's limitations and future directions.
+The paper is organized as follows: Section \ref{sec:standard_inhomo} reviews the inverse problem framework and the standard inhomogeneous regularization method \cite{inhomoregv1}.
+Section \ref{sec:newmethod} introduces the proposed weighted inhomogeneous regularization, detailing the exponent and weight design strategies and the ADMM-based solver.
+Section \ref{sec:numerics} demonstrates the method’s effectiveness through synthetic and real-world sea ice recovery experiments.
+Finally, Section \ref{sec:conclusion} discusses limitations and future research directions.